History of botany: Physiology

-In plant physiology research interest was focused on the movement of sap and the absorption of substances through the roots.
+In plant physiology, research interest was focused on the movement of sap and the absorption of substances through the roots.
 Jan Helmont (1577–1644) by experimental observation and calculation, noted that the increase in weight of a growing plant cannot be derived purely from the soil, and concluded it must relate to water uptake.
 Englishman Stephen Hales (1677–1761) established by quantitative experiment that there is uptake of water by plants and a loss of water by transpiration and that this is influenced by environmental conditions: he distinguished "root pressure", "leaf suction" and "imbibition" and also noted that the major direction of sap flow in woody tissue is upward.
 His results were published in Vegetable Staticks (1727) He also noted that "air makes a very considerable part of the substance of vegetables".
 English chemist Joseph Priestley (1733–1804) is noted for his discovery of oxygen (as now called) and its production by plants.
-Later Jan Ingenhousz (1730–1799) observed that only in sunlight do the green parts of plants absorb air and release oxygen, this being more rapid in bright sunlight while, at night, the air (CO2) is released from all parts.
+Later, Jan Ingenhousz (1730–1799) observed that only in sunlight do the green parts of plants absorb air and release oxygen, this being more rapid in bright sunlight while, at night, the air (CO2) is released from all parts.
 His results were published in Experiments upon vegetables (1779) and with this the foundations for 20th century studies of carbon fixation were laid.
-From his observations he sketched the cycle of carbon in nature even though the composition of carbon dioxide was yet to be resolved.
+From his observations, he sketched the cycle of carbon in nature even though the composition of carbon dioxide was yet to be resolved.
 Studies in plant nutrition had also progressed.
-In 1804 Nicolas-Théodore de Saussure's (1767–1845) Recherches Chimiques sur la Végétation was an exemplary study of scientific exactitude that demonstrated the similarity of respiration in both plants and animals, that the fixation of carbon dioxide includes water, and that just minute amounts of salts and nutrients (which he analyzed in chemical detail from plant ash) have a powerful influence on plant growth.
+In 1804, Nicolas-Théodore de Saussure's (1767–1845) Recherches Chimiques sur la Végétation was an exemplary study of scientific exactitude that demonstrated the similarity of respiration in both plants and animals, that the fixation of carbon dioxide includes water, and that just minute amounts of salts and nutrients (which he analysed in chemical detail from plant ash) have a powerful influence on plant growth.